zackkitzmiller/pillarapp/README.md

 `pip install -r requirements.txt`

-The server also requires redis.
-To install on a mac
+The server also will utilize redis if it's available.

 `brew install redis`